 LG SHOWCASES UPGRADED CULINARY LIFE WITH ITS NEW KITCHEN SOLUTIONS AT CES 2023

-With Advanced Cooking and Cleaning Technologies, Company's Premium Appliances Deliver a Hassle-free Experience in the Kitchen
+With Advanced Cooking and Cleaning Technologies, The Company's Premium Appliances Deliver a Hassle-free Experience in the Kitchen

-SEOUL, South Korea, Dec.
-21, 2022 /PRNewswire/ -- LG Electronics (LG) will showcase an upgraded culinary life experience at CES® 2023 with its latest, upgradable kitchen appliances to deliver better customer experiences and value.
+SEOUL, South Korea , Dec.
+21, 2022 /CNW/ - LG Electronics (LG) will showcase an upgraded culinary life experience at CES® 2023 with its latest, upgradable kitchen appliances to deliver better customer experiences and value.
 The LG QuadWash® Pro dishwasher, LG InstaView® Combination Double Wall Oven, Electric Double Slide-in Range, and Over-the-Range Microwave Oven boast powerful, efficient performance thanks to the company's advanced technologies, and outstanding convenience courtesy of seamless LG ThinQ™ integration.

 LG QuadWash Pro Dishwasher